Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 ## Supervised Learning Results
 ![Decision Tree Confusion Matrix](images/DT_matrix.PNG)

-The Decision Tree model produced 43 true positives (TP), 10 false positives (FP), 5 false negatives (FN), and 44 true negatives (TN).
-This indicates that while the model correctly classified a majority of positive and negative cases, it struggled with precision due to a relatively higher number of false positives compared to the other models.
-The balance between TP and TN shows decent overall performance, but the misclassifications suggest room for improvement in handling borderline cases.
+The Decision Tree classifier achieved an accuracy of 85% on the test dataset.
+From the confusion matrix, the model correctly identified 43 metaphorical instances (True Positives) and 44 non-metaphorical instances (True Negatives).
+However, the model produced 10 False Positives, where literal expressions were incorrectly classified as metaphors, and 5 False Negatives, where actual metaphors were missed.

+This result suggests that while the Decision Tree model was able to capture important decision boundaries within the semantic embedding space, it struggled with generalization compared to the other models.
+The relatively higher number of False Positives indicates that the model occasionally overfitted to certain semantic patterns, causing it to incorrectly label some literal expressions as metaphorical.

 ![Logistic Regression Confusion Matrix](images/LR_matrix.png)

-The Logistic Regression model achieved 50 TP, 3 FP, 2 FN, and 47 TN.
-This reflects strong predictive accuracy, with very few misclassifications.
-The low false positive and false negative counts highlight the model’s reliability in distinguishing between classes.
-Logistic Regression demonstrates excellent precision and recall here, making it one of the most effective models in this comparison.
+The Logistic Regression classifier demonstrated strong predictive performance with an overall accuracy of 95%.
+The confusion matrix shows that the model correctly classified 50 metaphorical expressions (True Positives) and 47 non-metaphorical expressions (True Negatives).
+Only 3 False Positives and 2 False Negatives were recorded.

+These results indicate that Logistic Regression was highly effective at separating metaphorical and non-metaphorical language using the generated semantic embeddings.
+The low number of classification errors demonstrates that the model generalized well and maintained balanced precision and recall across both classes.
+This performance highlights the suitability of linear models for NLP classification tasks involving dense vector representations.

 ![Support Vector Machine Confusion Matrix](images/SVM_matrix.png)

-The Support Vector Machine model delivered 50 TP, 3 FP, 1 FN, and 48 TN.
-This is the most balanced and accurate performance among the models, with the lowest false negative count.
-The SVM’s ability to maximize the margin between classes clearly contributed to its superior classification results.
-Its high TP and TN values, combined with minimal errors, make it the standout performer in this evaluation.
+The Support Vector Machine (SVM) classifier achieved the best overall performance among all supervised learning models, reaching an accuracy of 96%.
+According to the confusion matrix, the model correctly predicted 50 metaphorical instances (True Positives) and 48 non-metaphorical instances (True Negatives).
+The classifier generated only 3 False Positives and 1 False Negative, indicating exceptionally strong classification capability.

+The low error rate demonstrates the effectiveness of SVM in handling high-dimensional semantic embedding data.
+Its ability to maximize class separation allowed it to distinguish metaphorical language patterns more accurately than the other algorithms.
+The near-perfect balance between precision and recall confirms that the SVM model provided the most reliable and consistent metaphor detection performance in this study.

 ![KNN Confusion Matrix](images/KNN_matrix.PNG)

-The KNN model recorded 49 TP, 4 FP, 7 FN, and 42 TN.
-While it performed reasonably well, the higher false negative count compared to other models indicates that KNN struggled more with correctly identifying positive cases.
-This could be due to sensitivity to the choice of neighbors or data distribution.
-Despite this, KNN still maintained a solid number of correct classifications overall, though it lags behind Logistic Regression and SVM in precision and recall.
+The K-Nearest Neighbors (KNN) classifier achieved an accuracy of 89% on the supervised learning task.
+The confusion matrix reveals that the model correctly identified 49 metaphorical expressions (True Positives) and 42 non-metaphorical expressions (True Negatives).
+However, the model recorded 4 False Positives and 7 False Negatives.

+The higher number of False Negatives suggests that KNN occasionally failed to detect certain metaphorical expressions, likely due to similarities between metaphorical and literal semantic representations in the vector space.
+Despite this limitation, the model still performed competitively and demonstrated that distance-based learning methods can effectively classify metaphorical language when supported by high-quality semantic embeddings.

 ![Decision Tree Result](images/DT_result.PNG)
 ![Logistic Regression Result](images/LR_result.PNG)